MagdaRajtor/JST-PIT-analysis/mylibrary/README.rst

 These are the tasks of its modules:

-1. graph.py - visual representation of the data
+1. income.py - read data and analyse income for each JST
-2. income.py - income analysis for each JST
+2. params.py - calculate variance and mean
-3. params.py - calculate variance and mean
+3. people.py - compare with demographic data
-4. people.py - compare with demographic data
+4. graph.py - visual representation of the data